 The backbone of the Primary curriculum is the Main Lesson which is delivered by the Class Teacher each morning when the child is freshest and most available to learn.
 This lesson focuses on a theme in English, Mathematics, Society & Environment or Science and is treated in depth from many angles in a creative way usually over a period of three weeks.

 After recess, the middle lesson comprises a practical component for academic skills and an artistic lesson.
-At Yallingup Steiner School, Specialist Teachers present hand work, handwork, languages & music.
-Recorder and ukulele are offered.
+At Yallingup Steiner School, Specialist Teachers present handwork, languages & music.

 The afternoon is a time to focus on the will through physical activity.
 Co-ordination, co-operation, agility and strength are developed through various programs including circus skills, surfing, nature walks and ball games.
 Manual skills and aesthetic judgment are developed through clay modelling, woodwork, building and handcrafts.